intltechventures/Lab.Architecture/Conjectures.md

 2. For any non-trivial system, its behavior is probably not deterministic (as you may erroneously believe), but is more likely - stochastic.

-3. Distributed Architecture is hard...and the complexity of the web of external dependencies is far beyond the ability of most teams' to comprehend...
+3. Distributed Architecture is hard...and the complexity of the web of external dependencies is far beyond the ability of most teams to comprehend...

+4. Assuming an ∞ budget - many fail to recognize that the business has little tolerance for ∞ rework.

+5. "Change Blast Radius" is an important factor to consider when defending against the impetus to "code first, design later".

 ## Meeks Enterprise Architecture Conjectures